 (Image: Dianne Kokkonidis)

-Safari guides are the most committed, dedicated and passionate individuals I've ever met.
+Safari guides are some of the most committed, dedicated and passionate individuals I've ever met.
 When they knock on your door before sunrise, it doesn't matter if you're an early riser or not.
 Their infectious enthusiasm is more potent than a double espresso and you'll be wide awake and ready for adventure in no time.

 04 Six Things I Learned from Going on a Kruger Safari Great group fun